-Raising student achievement
+Raising pupil achievement

-This is demonstrated by the continued upward trend in the trust's key performance indicators such as those outlined above.
-The Inspiring Learners Multi Academy Trust also tracks the attendance and behaviour of all pupils, with attendance being consistently above national expectations.
+This is demonstrated by the continued high standards and upward trend in the Trust's key performance indicators such as those outlined above.
+The Inspiring Learners Multi Academy Trust also tracked the attendance and behaviour of all pupils, with attendance being consistently above national expectations.

-Inspiring Learners Multi Academy Trust will ensure that where possible additional needs of individual pupils will be met and appropriate resources (staff and equipment) will be made available such as one to one support or stretch and challenge for the more able pupils
+Inspiring Learners Multi Academy Trust ensured that additional needs of individual pupils were met and appropriate resources (staff and equipment) were made available, such as one to one support or stretch and challenge for the more able pupils.